Henry Stubbe: Writings

 Stubbe was considered by Anthony Wood to be the most noted Latin and Greek scholar of his age, as well as a great mathematician and historian.

 Following the Restoration he wrote polemical pieces against the Royal Society.
 They have been interpreted as showing a change in his political and religious views.
 Recent scholarship suggests, however, that the main theme in his life is continuity and his attacks on the Royal Society are a part of his veiled attack on the clerical and monarchical powers, of which the Royal Society was seen to be supportive.
 Connected with his assault on the Royal Society was criticism of Francis Bacon: Stubbe taxed the early Royal Society with being "Bacon-faced".
 Stubbe also supported Thomas Hobbes in his dispute with the mathematician and founding member of the Royal Society, John Wallis.

 In 1671 he wrote An Account of the Rise and Progress of Mahometanism, and a Vindication of him and his Religion from the Calumnies of the Christians.
 He was unable to publish this book, considered the first work in English sympathetic to Islamic theology; it circulated privately.
 He tried to demonstrate the similarity between the beliefs of Islam and Unitarian Christianity.
-Stubbe can also be seen as part of a growing tradition at this time which expressed a dissatisfaction with intellectual inconsistencies of trinitarianism and sought to discover the original unitarian roots of the Christian tradition in the Middle East.
+Stubbe can also be seen as part of a growing tradition at this time which expressed a dissatisfaction with intellectual inconsistencies of trinitarianism and sought to discover unitarian roots of the Christian tradition in the Middle East.
 Relative to Judaism, Stubbe in common with John Toland and Edward Stillingfleet followed the lead of John Selden and James Harrington, arguing for religious toleration.
 Hafiz Mehmood Khan Shirani eventually published An Account of the Rise and Progress of Mahometanism in 1911 under the auspices of the Islamic Society.
+Stubbe and other Socinians synthesized a form of Muhammadan Christianity.

 His diverse interests and sense of genuine intellectual breadth are revealed in his authorship of a book celebrating chocolate, which he refers to as the Indian nectar, and in which he criticised those who refused it on puritanical grounds.

 He has been the subject of three biographies: Peter Malcolm's "A Seventeenth-century Defender of Islam: Henry Stubbe", James R. Jacob's "HENRY STUBBE, radical Protestantism and the early Enlightenment", Nabil Matar's "Henry Stubbe and the Beginnings of Islam: The Originall & Progress of Mahometanism."